 We might then define intuition as the ability to understand something immediately, without the need for conscious reasoning because it aligns with a user’s habits and experience.
 Then, instead of asking, “is this design intuitive?” we ask, “is this design intuitive for the people who are using it?”

-As UX practitioners, we’d all love to believe that we can design interfaces that are inherently intuitive.
+As UX practitioners who know that UX is everywhere, we’d love to believe that we can design interfaces that are inherently intuitive.
 We’re tempted to take credit for the fact that our designs are easy to use for people who spend 4+ hours a day navigating complex digital interfaces.
 But the reality is, people find interfaces intuitive when they fit within the countless design patterns they have learned from years of exposure and practice.